Nyonin Kinsei: Danshi Kinsei (Men are forbidden)

-The opposite of no women allowed is no men allowed (danshi kinsei).
+The opposite of nyonin kinsei is danshi kinsei (no men allowed).

 Beliefs

 As an example of religion and faith, praying and performing rituals at Utaki in Okinawa has been the exclusive business of female priests called Noro (priestess) since ancient times, and is basically forbidden to men.

 However, in modern times, there are many cases where it is not forbidden to enter the temple except during the priest's worship, but this is a measure for tourism (such as Saiba Utaki).
 The core sanctuary of the Utaki, which is controlled by the priests, is enclosed and is forbidden for men.

 In addition, even if there is no enclosure, Utaki must not be entered by men or women without permission for religious reasons.
 In many cases, Utaki is privately owned and it is a sacred place unique to the village.
 Therefore, it is qualitatively different from shrines in mainland Japan where the public is basically allowed to enter as long as they observe the etiquette.

 Hinukans, which are common in Okinawan households, are also generally forbidden to be worshipped by men, and are forbidden to men.

 This prohibition on men is said to have originated from the fact that in matrilineality societies, women presided over rituals and sometimes reigned as queens (such as Himiko, Onarigami, and the Himeiko system).